What Is Walking Pneumonia?

 - headache, chills, sore throat, and other cold or flu-like symptoms

-- rapid breathing or breathing with grunting or wheezing sounds
+- fast breathing or breathing with grunting or wheezing sounds

 - labored breathing that makes the rib muscles retract (when muscles under the ribcage or between ribs draw inward with each breath)